[Home] [Physics] [Climate Science] [Election Science] [Opinion]

 For more information on open primaries, see https://www.openprimaries.org/ .

-Several states have reformed elections so that candidates for public office must face all voters in both primary and general elections, but most of these reforms are flawed due to antiquated election methods.
-In particular, Top-2 primary elections with plurality voting can end up nominating two relatively unpopular candidates due to vote-splitting among a large number of more popular candidates.
-California, Washington, and Louisiana use Top-2 elections followed by a runoff.
-Alaska recently established a Top-4 primary system with successive elimination (called “instant runoff voting”) in the general election.
-This is an improvement over plurality voting, but is not optimal.
+Alaska recently established a Top-4 primary system with successive elimination (called “instant runoff voting”) using ranked-choice voting in the general election.
+This method is more likely than plurality voting to elect a winner with majority support, but it is complicated to implement and still flawed.
 In the August 2022 special election for Alaska's vacant house seat, the third place candidate, Nick Begich, was preferred by 52.5% of voters to the “winner” Mary Peltola.
 This is clearly an undesirable result.
 The successive elimination method is so complicated that a programming error in California's Alameda County was not discovered until 50 days after the election, by which time the winning candidates had already been certified (https://www.sfchronicle.com/bayarea/article/Alameda-County-admits-tallying-error-in-17682520.php).

 This document presents a comparison of commonly proposed election methods: Comparison of Election Methods